aofarrel/Dockstore-Dictionary/outputs/output.rst

 categories
 ----------
-	A group of workflows or tools on Dockstore with a similar scientific purpose.
+	A group of workflows or tools curated by Dockstore with a similar scientific purpose.

-.. updated 2022-05-16
+.. updated 2022-05-17